 - Research apps in the same category: What business model they are using to sell and market their apps?

-Below are some of the leading app monetization models you can choose from.
+Below are some of the major ways to monetize apps you can choose from.

 - you gather information about the users